KiraTeresa/trello-clone/README.md

 ### `Card`

-> Drag&Drop to change position within a column and to move card from one column to another
+> Drag&Drop to change position within a column